KeananG/Tanzanian-Water-Wells/README.md

 - Accuracy - 81%
 - Recall - 81%

-The final model used a random forest with optimized parameters.
-This model can be used to predict is a well is functional, non functional, or functional and needs repair.
-Safe access to clean water is a basic human right, these wells are important to ensuring that this human right is met.
-My model can help the Tanzanian government determine if a well needs to be fixed.
+The final model used in this approach is a random forest with optimized parameters.
+This model serves the purpose of predicting the status of a well, whether it is functional, non-functional, or functional but in need of repair.
+Given that access to safe and clean water is considered a fundamental human right, these wells play a vital role in ensuring access to clean water.
+By utilizing my model, the Tanzanian government can effectively assess whether a well requires repair, aiding in their decision-making process.
+      As I look ahead to the next steps, I am planning to revise the process of developing a predictive model.
+Initially, I will create a binary classification model with the aim of improving the accuracy of predicting whether a well is functional or not.
+This binary model will be generated twice, with wells needing repair categorized differently in each model.
+Once the optimal split for the three classes is determined, a second model will be constructed to predict within the class that contains functional wells but needs repair.
+This second model will identify which wells specifically need repair.
+The objective is to enhance the accuracy of predicting the three classes by utilizing two binary classification models as opposed to the current three class model.

+ion